plantbreeding/BrAPI-Manuscript2/manuscript.md

 To share the phenotype data of the experiments linked to publications, an implementation of BrAPI 1.3 was developed on a separate public PIPPA server open to the public, which allowed read only access to the data in a standardized format.
 This endpoint was registered on [FAIDARE](https://urgi.versailles.inra.fr/faidare/) and allows the data to be found alongside data from other BrAPI endpoints.

 As the BrAPI ecosystem has matured, it created a clear path for the development of PIPPA as to how to share data in a manner according to the FAIR principles which are becoming standard in plant research data management best practices.
-In combination with the support for [MIAPPE](https://www.miappe.org/), these have served as guidelines in the current development, which is focussed on delivering a public BraPI 2.1 endpoint and making more high throughput datasets publicly available via BrAPI.
+In combination with the support for [MIAPPE](https://www.miappe.org/), these have served as guidelines in the current development, which is focused on delivering a public BraPI 2.1 endpoint and making more high throughput datasets publicly available via BrAPI.

 #### Trait Selector BrAPP